Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 The Vitus Razor is a great bike for cyclists who don’t want to skimp on quality.
 This bike comes from a reputable manufacturer and uses highly respected parts in its build.

 - Reputable brand name, from frame to brakes

 The Vitus Razor proves that you can still have luxury even when working on a budget.

-There are a number of things to consider when shopping for a beginner road bike under $500.
+There are a number of things to consider when shopping for a beginner road bike on a tight budget.

 Size and comfort are also a big consideration.
 You can head into your local bike shop to try out different sizes and riding styles to find out what’s going to be most comfortable for you.